adtac/commento/README.md

 $ ./commento
 ```

+Note that environment variables have precedence over `.env` values.
 If you're using Docker, you can pass environment variables too:

 ```bash
 $ docker run adtac/commento -it -d -p 9000:9000 \